beaudie/vesc/src/tests/restricted_traces/README.md

 The list of traces is tracked in [restricted_traces.json](restricted_traces.json).
 Manually add your new trace to this list.
 Use version "1" for the trace version.

-You can also use a tool called `jq` to update the list.
+On Linux, you can also use a tool called `jq` to update the list.
 This ensures we get them in alphabetical order with no duplicates.
 It can also be done by hand if you are unable to install it, for some reason.
 ```